Kat-zorn/Kat-zorn.github.io/blogs/003-Building-a-Basic-SAT-Solver.md

 }
 ```

 As usual, this same logic can be extended to to `Disjunction::simplify`. `Term`s, on the other hand, need be simplified, as they will simply be eliminated from the disjunction as soon as they are resolved.
-We can now insert this new `simplify` method into our `solve` function (yes, it is a function now, because we're backtracking properly).
+We can now insert this new `simplify` method into our `solve` function (yes, it is a function now, because we‘re backtracking properly).
 This new implementation looks as follows:

 ```Rust
 impl Solver {